-The Franz Kafka Museum is located in the Lesser Quarter of Prague, on the bank of the Vltava River.
+The Franz Kafka Museum (Muzeum Franze Kafky) is located in the Lesser Quarter of Prague, on the bank of the Vltava River.
 It provides multimedia exhibitions and memorabilia offering an insight into the world of Prague-born Franz Kafka, one of the most significant figures of 20th century literature.

 The various displays include first editions of Kafka's works, original correspondence, diaries, photographs, and drawings.
 There are also video and sound installations that explore the relationship between the writer and the city that shaped him.
 Throughout the museum, Prague is represented as a city full of the mysterious tales and strange happenings that influenced the life and works of Kafka.